tugcekeser/MovieApp/README.md

     * [X] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [X] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [X] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
-* [X] Replaced android-async-http network client with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp) or [Volley](http://guides.codepath.com/android/Networking-with-the-Volley-Library) networking libraries.
+* [X] Replaced android-async-http network client with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp).

 The following **additional** features are implemented: